The Shortcut

 It’s not all change.
 The Nintendo Switch and Nintendo Switch Lite share many essential features.

-🏃♀️ Performance: In terms of internal components, the Nintendo Switch and Nintendo Switch Lite are basically the same console.
+🏃♀️ Performance: In terms of internal components, the Nintendo Switch and Nintendo Switch Lite are essentially the same.
 They share the same chipset and memory size, meaning there’s nothing on the technical side that the standard Switch is capable of that the Lite misses out on.
 Expect the same framerates, loading times and battery usage from both consoles.

 🌟 Screen quality: Both the Nintendo Switch and Nintendo Switch Lite share an LCD screen that renders games at 720p.
 The Lite’s screen isn’t any better or worse than its bulkier sibling.
 However, when the standard Nintendo Switch is docked, it’s capable of producing images at a crisper 1080p.